All About Alaska – Flag, Map, Capital, Geography, History, and Education

 Alaska

 Alaska officially became the 49th state of the United States on January 3, 1959.
 Before that, it was a U.S. territory, which was purchased from Russia in 1867 through the Treaty of Cession.
 It added nearly one-fifth to the U.S. landmass and opened vast unexplored territory to American governance.
-So, from its unique geography to its indigenous culture and natural resources, Alaska is truly the United States’ last frontier and here's everything you need to know about this 49th state.
+So, from its unique geography to its indigenous culture and natural resources, Alaska is truly the United States’ last frontier and here is everything you need to know about this 49th state.

 Check out: What is a Senate Bill and How it Works?